Is residency right for me?

 You might be.
 There are some circumstances where you may already be considered to be a resident of Missouri and don’t need to apply for residency, or the application process is different due to your situation.
 For example, if you graduated high school in Missouri and have a Missouri address, you’re a Missouri resident already.

-- You are a member of a military family living in Missouri, or your family is from Missouri and your military family is stationed overseas.
+- You are a member of the military or a military family living in Missouri, or your family is from Missouri and your military family is stationed out of the state

 Finally, you can become independent and meet qualifying standards for residency on your own.
 Most of the information on this site deals with this way of establishing residency in Missouri.

-If one of the situations listed above applies to you, send an email to firstname.lastname@example.org to inquire what documents you’ll need to provide to us to grant you residency.
+If one of the situations listed above applies to you, visit the Am I Already a Resident? page to learn what documents you’ll need to submit to our office to gain resident status.

 - Missouri residents pay a lower tuition rate than out-of-state students at state universities